1. Hell and Punishment: Eternal, Conscious Torment

 Alternative interpretation: The word Greek word aiōnios does not always mean “eternal” or “everlasting” or “endless” in every context in Scripture.
 Its basic meaning is “without a determinate horizon” that one can see, “enduring” (without eternality necessarily), “a long age,” “age to come,” “pertaining to an age,” or “of divine origin and character.”
 So one can translate the Greek more expansively in this way: “be thrown into the hellish garbage pit for punishment in the coming age.”
 There is no decisive clarity on the kind or the duration of the punishment.
 Advocates of terminal punishment can claim these verses, just as easily as ECT advocates do.

-Again, see my post and a look at Hebrew and Greek lexicons:
+Again, see my post and a look at a summary of Hebrew and Greek lexicons:

 What Do Words ‘Eternity,’ ‘Eternal’ Fully Mean in the Bible?